 John-Carl (“J.C.”)
 Barone

-J.C. is a frequent speaker at national and global trade association meetings and seminars on credit and trade risk management.
+J.C. has over 17 years experience in the financial services industry, with the last 14 years in the High-Yield/Distressed markets.
+He is a frequent speaker at national and global trade association meetings and seminars on credit and trade risk management.

-Dennis Cantalupo, Chief Operating Officer of Creditntell.com, has been conducting in depth analyses of high-risk companies and was especially instrumental in the continued development of company’s products & services since his joining the company's analyst team in May of 2000.
+Dennis Cantalupo, Chief Operating Officer of Creditntell.com, has been conducting in-depth analyses of high-risk companies and was especially instrumental in the continued development of company’s products & services since his joining the Creditntell’s analyst team in May of 2000.

 Dennis began his career with the Chase Manhattan Bank as an Interest Rate Swap Analyst eventually moving to a senior position where he further analyzed the intricacies of hedging fixed income debt with Exotic Interest Rate Swaps.

-Dennis holds the MBA degree from the Colorado Technical University and received his Bachelor's degree in Finance from the University of South Florida.
+Dennis holds the MBA degree from the Colorado Technical University and received his Bachelor's degree in Finance from the University of South Florida Colorado Technical University.

 Boyd has over fifteen years of experience working with large retail clients such as Target, Wal-Mart, and Home Depot.